MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 - Developed responsive and accessible UI components using React and Tailwind CSS, ensuring a consistent and user-friendly experience across all devices, crucial for reaching a diverse patient population.
 - Built dynamic submenus, clear breadcrumbs, and smooth-scrolling navigation to significantly enhance user experience and facilitate effortless exploration of the extensive content.
 - Created filterable views for services, clinics, and articles based on structured CMS data, empowering users to quickly find relevant information based on their specific needs.
+- Implemented WCAG 2.1 AA compliance throughout the interface, ensuring accessibility for users with disabilities.

 ---